exercism/website-copy/pages/roadmap.md

 ### Public API

-We want to define a public API that will allow other to integrate Exercism into their code editors [#4087](https://github.com/exercism/exercism/issues/4087).
+We want to define a public API that will allow others to integrate Exercism into their code editors [#4087](https://github.com/exercism/exercism/issues/4087).

 ### Automated running of the tests